openstack/vitrage/doc/source/contributor/templates-loading-v2.rst

 condition
 ---------

-Condition strings in template are expressions composed of entity key and operators.
+Condition strings in template are expressions composed of template id and operators.
 As explained in embedded comment:

     The condition string will be converted here into DNF (Disjunctive